StatisticsNZ/migrbc/README.md

 The main functions are:

-* `run_rbc`: determine long-term migration statuses, and pre-crossing and post-crossing residence statuses, for all crossings where these statuses are not known.
+* `run_rbc`: determines long-term migration statuses, and pre-crossing and post-crossing residence statuses, for all crossings where these statuses are not known.

 * `pre_process`: provides a mechanism to divide large data into small chunks.

-* `plot_mig_hist*`: given a sequence of border crossings for a person, draw a diagram describing that person's migration history.
+* `plot_mig_hist*`: by given a sequence of border crossings for a person, draw a diagram describing that person's migration history.

 ### Installation